Skip to main content

 Overview

-The CSV Import System is a scalable, extensible architecture for processing CSV files from various integration sources (PayPal, Shopify, Amazon, etc.) and converting them into CONA documents.
-The system uses a registry pattern to support multiple CSV formats and leverages Temporal workflows for reliable batch processing.
+The Delimited Data Import System is a scalable, extensible architecture for processing delimited data files (CSV, TSV, etc.) from various integration sources (PayPal, Shopify, Amazon, etc.) and converting them into CONA documents.
+The system uses a registry pattern to support multiple file formats and leverages Temporal workflows for reliable batch processing.
+Supported Formats:

 Core Components